LinOuyang/pybarnes/README.md

 # pybarnes
 ## Method
-Barnes is a commonly used spatial filtering method that mainly uses two constants g and c to calculate Gaussian weights, and performs spatial interpolation for each grid point, thus becoming a low-pass filter that filters out high-frequency fluctuations.
+Barnes filter is a commonly used spatial filtering method that mainly uses two constants g and c to calculate Gaussian weights, and performs spatial interpolation for each grid point, thus becoming a low-pass filter that filters out high-frequency fluctuations.
 When using two different schemes of constant g and c schemes, both retain low-frequency fluctuations of different scales.
 The difference between the filtering results of the two methods can result in mesoscale fluctuations.

 Reference:
 《<a href="https://doi.org/10.1175/1520-0493(1980)108%3C1108:AOTFSM%3E2.0.CO;2">An Objective Technique for Separating Macroscale and Mesoscale Features in Meteorological Data</a>》